ddelnano/terraform-provider-mikrotik/docs/resources/bgp_instance.md

 ### Optional

 - `client_to_client_reflection` (Boolean) In case this instance is a route reflector: whether to redistribute routes learned from one routing reflection client to other clients.
+Default: `true`.
 - `cluster_id` (String) In case this instance is a route reflector: cluster ID of the router reflector cluster this instance belongs to.
+Default: `""`.
 - `comment` (String) The comment of the BGP instance to be created.
+Default: `""`.
 - `confederation` (Number) In case of BGP confederations: autonomous system number that identifies the [local] confederation as a whole.
+Default: `0`.
 - `confederation_peers` (String) List of AS numbers internal to the [local] confederation.
 For example: `10,20,30-50`.
+Default: `""`.
 - `disabled` (Boolean) Whether instance is disabled.
+Default: `false`.
 - `ignore_as_path_len` (Boolean) Whether to ignore AS_PATH attribute in BGP route selection algorithm.
+Default: `false`.
 - `out_filter` (String) Output routing filter chain used by all BGP peers belonging to this instance.
+Default: `""`.
 - `redistribute_connected` (Boolean) If enabled, this BGP instance will redistribute the information about connected routes.
+Default: `false`.
 - `redistribute_ospf` (Boolean) If enabled, this BGP instance will redistribute the information about routes learned by OSPF.
+Default: `false`.
 - `redistribute_other_bgp` (Boolean) If enabled, this BGP instance will redistribute the information about routes learned by other BGP instances.
+Default: `false`.
 - `redistribute_rip` (Boolean) If enabled, this BGP instance will redistribute the information about routes learned by RIP.
+Default: `false`.
 - `redistribute_static` (Boolean) If enabled, the router will redistribute the information about static routes added to its routing database.
+Default: `false`.
 - `routing_table` (String) Name of routing table this BGP instance operates on.
+Default: `""`.

 ### Read-Only